andrico1234/no-spoilers/README.md

-# <no-spoilers>
+# no-spoilers

-A progressively-enhanced spoiler tag that works without JavaScript.
+A progressively-enhanced spoiler tag that works in any frontend.
+Built using web components.

 ![Example of no-spoilers](./static/demo.gif)

+> `no-spoilers` was built for my web component course, Component Odyssey.
+If you'd like to build your first web component library, then you can [register your interest](https://component-odyssey.com/subscribe).

 ## Installation